rzhao271/hypercubing-hof-scrapers/tables/README.md

-A CSV file will go here after running a parser
+A CSV file will go here after running a parser.